 Some countries do not permit dual nationality and therefore would require you to renounce your nationality prior to applying for citizenship of that nation.
 You can find out whether a particular country allows for you to retain citizenship while acquiring dual nationality by contacting the country’s embassy or consulate.

 A key condition of dual nationality in the UK is that once you have been granted citizenship of a different country, you cannot receive any diplomatic assistance whilst in a different nation whereby you hold permanent residence.

 Another important condition to consider is that if you apply to become a citizen of a country that does not allow dual citizenship, you will be required to give up your status as a British citizen.
-The same applies vice versa; if you are already a citizen of a country which does not permit dual nationality and you choose to apply for British citizenship, this may lead to losing your previously held citizenship.
+The same applies vice versa; if you are already a citizen of a country which does not permit dual nationality and you choose to apply for citizenship, this may lead to losing your previously held nationality.